femelo/ovos-solver-plugin-hugchat-persona/README.md

 ## Configuration

-This plugin can be configured to use a LocalAI server instead of OpenAI.
+This plugin can be configured as follows

 ```json
 {